qrti/QTools/README.md

   \- 'Keep Faces' option might have produced non-planar faces
   \- the results of the operation might not be useful

-### **Ground Objects**
-Drops selected objects to ground Z
-(Object- and Edit-Mode)

-The following info may be issued
-- No object(s) selected

-Grounding objects in edit-mode may not work in some cases

 ### **Origin to Selection**
 An objects origin is set to the mid point of the selected vertices, edges or faces
 (Edit-Mode)